GlareDB/glaredb_next/query-graph.md

 # Query graph

-Design doc so Sean can get things out of his head.
+Overview of the current operator interfaces as of May 2024 alongside alternatives considered during the implementation of various operators.

+## Comments on the previous interfaces

 Physical operators now currently implement a push-based interface, and a separate struct helps with execution across some number of operators.
 At a high-level, this is what we want, and the current interfaces I think are a decent prototype.
 However there's a drawback where operators require a lot of unnecessary synchronization, making state management within operators tedious.

-This document attempts to describe interfaces that reduce synchronization across parallel partitions while also providing clearer "units of execution".

-## Comments on the current interfaces

 ### Physical operators